pythonexcels/pythonexcels.github.io/_posts/2009-09-10-Using-XLWT-to-Write-Spreadsheets-Without-Excel.md

 ## References

-[http://www.python-excel.org](http://www.python-excel.org) contains pointers to the best information available about working with Excel files in the Python programming language.
+[http://www.python-excel.org](http://www.python-excel.org) contains pointers to some older information available about working with Excel files in the Python programming language.

 [http://groups.google.com/group/python-excel](http://groups.google.com/group/python-excel)
 is the Google group for questions on xlrd, xlwt, xlutils and general questions on interfacing to Excel with Python

-Originally posted on September 10, 2009 / Updated September 20, 2019
+Originally posted on September 10, 2009 / Updated November 1, 2022